LacunaSoftware/docs/docs.en-us/articles/signer/integration-guide.md

 Alternatively the [simplified upload API (POST /api/uploads/bytes)](https://www.dropsigner.com/swagger/index.html#operations-Upload-post_api_uploads_bytes) can be used.
 Here, bytes can be sent in Base64 format.

 2- Create a document from the uploaded file using the [document creation API](https://www.dropsigner.com/swagger/index.html#operations-Documents-post_api_documents).
-In this call, you must assemble the document flow and define wich will be the document's participants and in what order they should take their actions:
+In this call, you must assemble the document flow and define which will be the document's participants and in what order they should take their actions:

 ```javascript
 POST /api/documents